- In a general live performance sense, this is fairly common, for obvious reasons. Just a few of the things that can invoke it:

 Wassup, bitch?! (cocks gun) Autograph this! (click) ...Oh, shit.

-- Speaking of Eminem, the title character of "Stan" is narrating the latest letter he's sending to his hero while his pregnant girlfriend is locked in the boot of his car and he's about to drive them all off a bridge to their deaths.
+- Speaking of Eminem, the title character of "Stan" is recording the latest letter he's sending to his hero on an audio tape while his pregnant girlfriend is locked in the boot of his car and he's about to drive them all off a bridge to their deaths.
 He has a massive Oh, Crap when he realises just before the car goes over the edge that he's overlooked one fairly important point...